tthecoder15/T2A1-Workbook/TT-t2a1-a.md

 - high detail explanation of standard testing process, more than one reference and example

-- tests should be written and implemented at all stages of development and maintained so they can incorporate evolving functionality (myakundi)
-- maintain and preserve mock data for testing (postman)
-- testing involves trying to break a system in a way that a user might (soap ui)
-- Jorgensen & Whitaker prescribe two testing methods and suggest their combination: category partitioning and Markov modelling, category partitioning is noting choices that trigger default responses, test those and the boundaries, write them into the test, incorporate Markov modelling too which is identifying the different conditions that affect an outcome, testing those with varied sequencing
-- this Markov modelling mirrors end-to-end testing which is testing user journeys by chaining requests together (postman)
-- testing should check for security vulnerabilities (soap, myakundi)
-- authenticate before the data is sent, ensure a security token is passed with each API request (soap)
-- ensure that SQL injection, the manual altering of SQL commands cannot occur (myakundi)
-- contract testing and load testing
-- testing tools include Insomnia, Postman, Soap UI (myakundi)

 In application development, tests should be written and executed throughout all stages of development and maintainted to incorporate evolving functionality (Myakundi, 2022).
 In an API context, standard testing must contain contract testing and the stability of request and response formatting, singular end-point unit tests, user journey testing and the chaining of requests, as well as load testing and the API's ability to respond at an appropriate speed when faced with increased traffic (Postman, n.d. and SoapUI, 2024a).

 When designing the specific tests, Jorgensen and Whitaker (2000) recommend category partitioning and Markov modelling to identify values to test with.
 Category partitioning recommends identifying all inputs that trigger default responses and testing at these boundaries.
 In an API interaction, this could refer to a required length or typing in a particular field.
 After identifying these breaking points, tests should submit these values as well as values that just qualify such as 0 and 1 for an input that must be greater than 1.
 They also recommend using Markov modelling which is identifying the different conditions that affect an outcome and testing those with varied sequencing.
 In an API context, this could refer to testing the result of a request when a user is authenticated versus not and then sequencing this with a different condition such as if the user's previous request was successful or not.
 Markov modelling is similar to end-to-end testing which tests user journeys and sequenced requests (Postman, n.d.).